-- 100% Examination either Foundation Tier (Grades 1-5) or Higher Tier (Grade 4-9) - o Paper 1 25% Speaking - Foundation 7-9 minutes plus 15 min preparation time - Higher 10-12 minutes plus 15 min preparation time - o Paper 2 25% Listening and understanding in Spanish - o Paper 3 25% Reading and understanding in Spanish - o Paper 4 25% Writing in Spanish
+- 100% Examination either Foundation Tier (Grades 1-5) or Higher Tier (Grade 4-9)

+- Paper 1 25% Listening

+- O Paper 2 25% Speaking

+- Foundation 7-9 minutes plus preparation time

+- Higher 10-12 minutes plus preparation time

+- O Paper 3 25% Reading

+- Paper 4 25% Writing

-• Studying a language at GCSE will open more doors in the future.
+Studying a language at GCSE will open more doors in the future.
 Learning Spanish will develop many skills which are useful in a wide range of future careers, as well as essential life skills, such as: the ability to communicate clearly, gaining confidence in public speaking and using problem-solving strategies.
 It also has many cognitive benefits.
 Learning Spanish could also improve your chance of studying at a top university in the UK or studying abroad whilst at university (even if you do not choose to do a language degree).
 Careers which use Spanish include: working in any business which deals with importing or exporting, the Foreign Service, travel and hospitality, the leisure industry, marketing, teacher, translator, fashion, sport and many more.
 A language is a great skill to have.

-For further information please contact Mrs Planas at lplanassales@parkhouseschool.org
+For further information please contact Miss Knights at EKnights@ParkHouseSchool.org